Genflow Biosciences Releases 2023 Year-End Review and Highlights Key Priorities for 2024

 LONDON, Feb.
-01, 2024 (GLOBE NEWSWIRE) -- The Company (LSE:GENF) (OTCQB:GENFF), an emerging leader in the field of longevity research developing therapeutics that potentially halt or slow the ageing process, is pleased to provide a year-end review and summary of its progress during 2023 and defined strategic priorities for 2024.
+07, 2024 (GLOBE NEWSWIRE) -- Genflow Biosciences Plc (Genflow or the "Company”) (LSE:GENF) (OTCQB:GENFF), an emerging leader in the field of longevity research developing therapeutics that potentially halt or slow the ageing process is pleased to provide a year-end review and summary of its progress during 2023 and defined strategic priorities for 2024.

 The Company achieved many significant accomplishments throughout the year across all aspects of its business.
-The full year-end review can be viewed on Genflow’s website: https://genflowbio.com/genflow-biosciences-plc-2023-year-in-review/.
+The year-end review can be accessed here.

 Key 2023 Highlights: